ninacnel/arq-y-so/README.md

 Before to start working with the project, you have to be sure to accomplish the following requirements:
 -	Have Ubuntu or Linux as operating system or a virtual machine to run any of those OS.
 -	Have Docker and Docker-compose installed
-INSTALL VIRTUAL BOX (for Windows users)
+# INSTALL VIRTUAL BOX (for Windows users)
-We leave the following link to a guide https://www.geeksforgeeks.org/how-to-install-virtualbox-on-windows/ Once you have the virtual machine, you will need to install Ubuntu 20.04 INSTALL UBUNTU
+We leave the following link to a guide https://www.geeksforgeeks.org/how-to-install-virtualbox-on-windows/ Once you have the virtual machine, you will need to install Ubuntu 20.04
+# INSTALL UBUNTU
-Here’s a guide to install the operating system https://brb.nci.nih.gov/seqtools/installUbuntu.html INSTALL DOCKER and DOCKER-COMPOSE
+Here’s a guide to install the operating system https://brb.nci.nih.gov/seqtools/installUbuntu.html
+# INSTALL DOCKER and DOCKER-COMPOSE
-You have to follow these steps (when Y/N is asked, always introduce ‘Y’ and press intro):
+You have to follow these steps (when Y/N is asked, always introduce ‘Y’ and press enter):
 1)	Once you start Ubuntu, open the terminal and execute this command: sudo apt-get update
 2)	Then this command to configure a repository for the installation: sudo apt-get install \ apt-transport-https \ ca-certificates \ curl \ gnupg \ lsb-release
 3)	curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor –o /usr/share/keyrings/docker-archive-keyring.gpg
 4)	echo \
-(press intro) "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu \
+(press enter) "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu \
-(press intro) intro$(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
+(press enter) intro$(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 5)	sudo apt-get update
 6)	sudo apt-get install docker-ce docker-ce-cli containerd.io
 7)	Finally, to check that you have Docker installed: